levithomason/gpt-pair-programmer/README.md

 Point the application to a directory on your computer to start a pair programming session.
 The directory will be indexed for quick search, retrieval, and reasoning by GPT.

 **IDE Tool**
 An IDE tool specialized for GPT to use to understand the working context (tree, tabs, current file, etc.).
-Improve file editing capabilities (GPT-4 currently uses the command line).
+Improve file editing capabilities (LLMs currently uses the command line).
 See `.archived/research/file-editing`.

 **Approvals**
 A workflow for approving GPT responses.